robconery/nuxt-walkthrough/README.md

-# Episode 21: Authorization, Part 4
+# Episode 21: Authorization, Part 4..?
 Our API is cookin and we have the data we need to make sure our user, if authorized, can watch their videos!

 ## Accessing the auth data from the course nav
-Our course navigation needs to change behavior if:
+Our course navigation needs to change if:

  - The user is logged in
  - If the video is free